FL Studio: Sytrus

+Sakura

+Sakura is a virtual modeling synthesizer that is included with the All Plugins Edition of FL Studio.
+Sakura utilizes virtual modeling, an 8-stage modulator, and a variety of acoustics and effects, such as delay, chorus, and reverb to create stringed sounds.
+Virtual modeling in Sakura includes a 5-stage process referred to as the hanami-go method, including Touch, Vibration, String Interaction, Resonance, and Acoustics.

+Morphine

+Morphine is an additive synthesizer and resynthesizer that is included with the All Plugins Edition of FL Studio.
+Morphine uses a 4 Voice Generator with 128 harmonics per voice to achieve additive synthesis.
+Morphine includes the ability to generate samples from snapshots of the synthesized harmonics, known as Breakpoints, which can be used to create any sound.

+Sawer

+Sawer is an analog modeling synthesizer that is included with the All Plugins Edition of FL Studio.
+Sawer utilizes a saw shape oscillator for subtractive synthesis, as well as a sub-oscillator with level, phase, detune, and octave shift controls, sync and ring modulation, multiple audio effects, such as chorus, phaser, delay, and reverb, and a multimode arpeggiator.
+Sawer pays homage to the 1980s analog synthesizer Polivoks, which was manufactured and marketed in the Soviet Union during the late 20th century.

 Dedicated hardware

-As with other DAW developers, Image-Line has collaborated with hardware manufacturers in two different occasions, resulting in the release of products branded and compatible with FL Studio.
+As with other DAW developers, Image-Line has collaborated with hardware manufacturers on two occasions, resulting in the release of products branded and compatible with FL Studio.

-The first was the Akai FIRE, a MIDI controller with touch and pressure-sensitive buttons modelled after the software's channel rack pattern editor.
+The first was the Akai Professional FIRE, a MIDI controller with touch and pressure-sensitive buttons modelled after the software's channel rack pattern editor.
 Released in 2018, it can be used as a pattern editor, keyboard, drumpad, multi-colour peak visualizer and performance controller.
 A distinctive feature of the Akai FIRE is that up to 4 units can be connected to a single instance of FL Studio, chained together or with a different mode set for each.
 It is sold in two variants, one coming without extra software (aimed at existing FL Studio users), and one bundled with an exclusive version of the Fruity edition called the Fruity Fire Edition.

 The latter of these involvements is currently the Novation FL Key line of controllers.
 It consists of two redesigned MIDI Keyboards – dubbed the FL Key Mini and the FL Key 37, the latter being larger in keybed and size – originally from Novation's own Launchkey line, modified to have a grey case and an FL Studio-themed RGB lighting palette.
+They later released the FL Key 61, a larger version with the same features.

-Despite some initial traction regarding the Akai FIRE's unusual velocity implementation, both units have went on to receive broadly positive reception from the professional press.
+Despite some initial traction regarding the Akai FIRE's unusual velocity implementation, both units have gone on to receive broadly positive reception from the professional press.